SAP/spartacus-docs/_pages/dev/features/storefinder.md

 Additionally go to backoffice, select from left sidebar `WCMS` -> `Pages`.
 Find a page with id: `storeFinderPage` and change page status from `Active` to `Deleted`.
 That is all, now if customer try to reach directly storefinder url, the 404 error will appear.

-Also there is possibility to disable storefinder feature totally in storefront application.
+Also there is possibility (but optional) to disable storefinder feature totally in storefront application.

 Just go to `projects\storefrontlib\src\cms-components\cms-lib.module.ts` and remove `StoreFinderModule` from imports.